k9w/instructions/https-wildcard-cert.md

-# 03-17-22
+# Wildcard certificates for https

 I have example.com and several subdomains registered with DNSimple.
 I want a wildcard TLS certificate to use with all of the subdomains.
 I use each subdomain on a different VPS server and eventually on Linux containers and FreeBSD jails too.

 To initially get and then periodically renew the wildcard cert, I use: